 Overview of all aspects of fitness for current and prospective firefighters.
-Includes mental aspects of performance for optimal achievement on fire department agility tests and firefighting tasks; physical fitness and workout techniques as they apply to performing specific firefighting tasks; individual conditioning strategies, nutritional guidelines, and basic exercise principles.
-Lifelong fitness and conditioning.
+Includes physical and mental aspects of performance for optimal achievement on fire department agility tests and fire fighting tasks; individual conditioning strategies, nutritional guidelines, protective clothing concepts, and basic exercise principles.
+Pre-employment, evaluation, and lifelong fitness and conditioning.
 Prerequisites: None.